nhsd-exeter/dos-comparison-tool/README.md

 End to end testing is a software testing method that tests a software application from start to finish.
 It is a technique used to test whether the flow of an application is performing as designed from start to end.

-These tests are written in python and run with pytest and pytest bdd.
+These tests are written in python and run with pytest and pytest-bdd.
 These tests are located in the `test/end_to_end` directory.

 The prerequisites for running these tests are: